Avery007/Prototype_2/README.md

 Questions:
-1.Is the game easy or difficult?

-2.Do you think the speed of the balls suitable?
+1.Do you think the speed of the balls suitable?

-3.Do you like the effect after the player run into the balls or cylinders? if not how should I display that players lose the game?
+2.Should I add more balls or Cylinders?

-4.Should I adjust the camera settings?
+3.Should I adjust the camera settings?

-5.Is there any bugs occurred when you play?
+4.Is there any bugs occurred when you play?

-6.Do you enjoy the game?
+5.Do you enjoy the game?